roidrage/paperplanes/_posts/2015-06-11-why-hiring-for-culture-fit-hurts-your-culture.md

 Because I can tell you right here, making it explicit will help keep even more people out of your precious circle.
-Parents, people of religion who don't drink, non-alcoholics.
+Parents, people of religion who don't drink, non-drinkers.
 You can be sure that those people will never be part of your team, and that your team will continue to attract the same kind of people that are already a part of it.